 Seafood Restaurants Seafood Processors Primary process is cooking and heat treatment.
 Primary process is preservation of quality/safety.
 Low volumes and very short production runs (often single dishes).
 Long production runs, high volumes, consistency of materials and products.
-Highly complex and variable, even within a "batch/menu" Within a site or department, processes and products are less variable and much more consistent.
-Flexible approach to 'processing' (cooking) to meet customer requirements.
+Highly complex and variable, even within a "batch" Within a site or department, processes and products are less variable and much more consistent.
+Flexible approach to 'processing' to meet customer requirements.
 Planned approach to process, raw materials, products.
 Customer requirements are integrated into production plan.
 Significant risk/problems are staff related.
-Did they do what they were supposed to do?
 Significant problems/risks tend to be engineering related.
-Are our processes/controls safe?
 Adaptable, creative led approach to management of processes in real time.
 Adaptable approaches are usually led by the 'science' and not by the 'art' of seafood production.
 Highly variable approaches are dependent upon decisions of single individual or small groups; Planned approach, managed by team of experts and variations are carefully thought through.
 HACCP tends to be a generic approach that focuses on the management of the processes.
-HACCP tends to be product led with a plan for each product that focuses on the appropriate production chain.
+HACCP tends to be product led with a plan for each product that focuses on the production chain for that product.